 Memory management plays a crucial role in optimizing deep learning workloads, especially when using PyTorch on GPUs.
-One of the key parameters that impact memory fragmentation and performance is max_split_size_mb
+One of the key parameters that impact memory fragmentation and performance is max_split_size_mb.

 Understanding how to configure this setting can significantly improve memory utilization and prevent out-of-memory (OOM) errors.